credfeto/action-sql-format/README.md

 # Reformat SQL Files

-Reformats TSQL files using Poor Man's TSQL Formatter
+Reformats TSQL files using [Poor Man's TSQL Formatter](http://architectshack.com/PoorMansTSqlFormatter.ashx).

 ## How to use it?
 This is a Github action, so it has to be added to a github workflow.